 - Dermatologic issues such as chronically itchy skin, chronic yeast, or bacterial infections.

 How To Address A Food Sensitivity With Your Dog’s Veterinarian

-For a food sensitivity, schedule a check up for your dog.
+When concerned about a food sensitivity, schedule a check-up for your dog.
 You will need to prepare a few things for your dog’s appointment to be as effective as possible in determining the issue:

 Make a “menu” of what your dog usually eats for your veterinarian’s reference.
 If possible, take photographs of the labels of your dog’s foods, or print off the ingredients from the manufacturer’s website to have ready for your dog’s veterinarian.
 Be sure to list anything that your dog eats regularly, and anything that you can remember that your dog ate that he or she does not usually have around the time that they experienced unpleasant symptoms.

 If you have children or grandchildren who are around your dog often, ask them if they have fed your dog any human snacks so that you may discuss those items with your dog’s veterinarian as well.

 Evaluate the areas where your dog spends the most of his or her time.
 What could he or she potentially be eating in your yard?
 What does he or she have access to around the house?
 This information will help as you work with your dog’s veterinarian to figure out what is going on.

 While most dog owners are quick to jump to the conclusion that their dog is experiencing a food-related allergy, it can also be environmental.
 For example, one of my readers, Michelle of Maryland, discovered that her dog was allergic to a wool rug in her house!